What activities are exempted from review?

 into contact with the animals under the protocol.
 All personnel under the protocol

-must have completed IACUC Orientation within the past three years.
+must have completed IACUC training within the past three years.
 No personnel will

 be approved by the IACUC office for work under the protocol until the requirement